This post contains some affiliate links from brands we trust that help us grow Clever Girl Finance! Please see our disclosures for more information.

 Many companies now offer electronic paycheck records, online bill pay services, and online banking.
 If you utilize these services and save documents with sensitive data, it is important to encrypt the device and/or the files saved.

-It is also important to use common safety measures such as using a device or computer that has updated malware protection, changing your password often, and refraining from the use of open-sourced internet.
+It is also important to use common safety measures.
+For instance, using a device or computer that has updated malware protection, changing your password often, and refraining from using devices you don't trust.

 How long to keep business records?

 There are different rules for record retention for your business.
-Since most businesses have more moving parts and deal with more than just the owner, there will be more records, and most record retention requirements are more stringent.
-Some records dealing with the business, some dealing with the customers, some dealing with the employees, and some dealing with the Internal Revenue Service.
-There may be involvement with other organizations or persons as well.
+Since most businesses have more moving parts and deal with more than just the owner, there will be more records.
+Also, most business record retention requirements are more stringent.

-Some of the records/documentation that businesses need to keep and the specified amount of time, or suggest the amount of time:
+Below are some of the records that businesses need to keep and suggested the amount of time to keep them:

-- 6 years, 7, if there are any deductions for debt loss or bad checks.
+- Income taxes: 6 years, 7, if there are any deductions for debt loss or bad checks.

-- 4 years after said taxes have been paid or are to be paid.
+- Employee payment/tax records: 4 years after said taxes have been paid or are to be paid.

-- 7 years.
+- Business bank statements: 7 years.
 It's a good idea to keep a detailed yearly record to minimize the paperwork associated with monthly statements.

 Note: If you use anything for tax purposes, the guidelines for the IRS will apply.
 See above or the official IRS website.